About our Compostable Courier Bags

 - hazardous substances such as heavy metals should not be present above the maximum allowed levels

 That means that 90 percent or more of the plastic material will have been converted to Carbon Dioxide.
-The remaining share is converted into water and biomass, which no longer contains any plastic.
+The remaining share is converted into water and biomass.

 These timeframe in which the bags will breakdown is dependent on many factors such as moisture and constant temperature - this is more variable in a home composting situation versus a commercial facility.